r7kamura/rspec-request_describer/README.md

 end
 ```

-### variable
+### variables in URL path

-You can use variables in URL path like `:id`.
+You can embed variables in URL path like `/users/:id`.
-In this example, the returned value of `id` method is used as its real value.
+In this example, the returned value of `id` method will be emobeded as its real value.

 ```ruby
 describe "GET /users/:id" do